SiiiTschiii/wasmerang/README.md

-# Wasmerang - a WASM network filter for Envoy written in Rust implementing the StreamContext to access the tcp connection
+# Wasmerang - A WASM network filter for Envoy using the StreamContext of the WASM Rust SDK to access the tcp connection

-Most of the WASM filter examples are HTTP filters, but sometimes you need to access the TCP connection directly.
+Most of the WASM filter examples are HTTP filters, but sometimes you want to access the TCP connection directly.
 This is where the StreamContext comes in handy.
 This filter is a simple example of how to use the StreamContext to access the TCP connection and log the source and destination IP addresses of the connection.

 This project is insipired by https://github.com/otomato-gh/proxy-wasm-rust.
 Thanks to the author https://github.com/antweiss!